Evaluating Uplift Modeling under Structural Biases: Insights into Metric Stability and Model Robustness: Experiments

 \subsubsection{Further Analysis of Metrics Based on Spearman Rank Correlation.}

 To evaluate the robustness of standard uplift evaluation metrics, we analyze the Spearman rank correlation of Uplift, AUUC, and Qini with the oracle ATE across four controlled bias settings.
 This analysis investigates whether these widely adopted metrics consistently recover the oracle model rankings.
 As illustrated in \Cref{tab:rank}, metrics derived from average treatment effects, such as Uplift and AUUC, demonstrate reliable robustness across various experimental settings.
-This phenomenon is not limited to a single data split ratio because the Spearman rank correlation coefficients for Uplift/AUUC remain high as $k$ varies.
-This leads to a ranking that is very similar to ATE, while the Qini coefficient consistently underperforms with lower correlation levels than Uplift/AUUC in most cases.
+This phenomenon is not limited to a single data split ratio because the Spearman rank correlation coefficients for Uplift/AUUC remain high as $k$ increases.
+This yields model rankings that closely align with those obtained using ATE, while the Qini coefficient consistently underperforms with lower correlation levels than Uplift/AUUC in most cases.